EliasHaaralahti/image-number-detector/README.md

-# Image Number Detector (In development)
+# Image Number Detector

+##### Currently adding instructions and porting to Python3.
+More instructions will be added shortly.

+##### I'm looking into acquiring a server to host this application, hopefully a link should be here soon.

 #### Image Number Detector is a web-application that uses a convolutional neural network to detect numbers drawn by the users.

-##### I'm looking into acquiring a server to host this application, hopefully a link should be here soon.

 ## Front-end